Harper Lee: Recluse

 What else?
 Lee worked for several years on a non-fiction book about a notorious murder in Alabama, but finally set the project aside.
-She makes occasional public appearances, notably at an annual University of Alabama luncheon that honors students.
+She made occasional public appearances, notably at an annual University of Alabama luncheon that honors students.
 In 2006, Lee was enticed to break her decades-long unpublished streak by—who else?—Oprah Winfrey, and penned an essay on her love of books for O Magazine.
-She is frequently seen out and about in her Alabama town, but friends guard her privacy as fiercely as she does, and remain reluctant to speak with reporters or biographers about Lee's life.
+She was frequently seen out and about in her Alabama town, but friends guarded her privacy as fiercely as she did, and remained reluctant to speak with reporters or biographers about Lee's life.

 Oh, and she published another book.
 Go Set a Watchman, published in July 2015, follows Scout a couple decades after we left her in Maycomb.